-Genre: Mystery and Thriller, Drama; Starring: Harrison Ford, Joss Ackland, Liam Neeson, Peter Sarsgaard, Ingvar Eggert Sigurosson; Director: Kathryn Bigelow; Author: Christopher Kyle; Release Date Wide: 07/19/2002; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Paramount Pictures
+Genre: Mystery and Thriller, Drama; Starring: Harrison Ford, Joss Ackland, Liam Neeson, Peter Sarsgaard, Ingvar Eggert Sigurosson; Director: Kathryn Bigelow; Author: Christopher Kyle; Release Date Wide: 07/19/2002; Runtime (in minutes): 139; MPAA Rating: PG-13; Distributor: Paramount Pictures

 Posted August 2 2002 — 12:00 AM EDT